Layouts

 URL mapping

 The table below serves as a reference for how URLs map to layout components.
-Each layout in the src/pages
+Each layout in the app/pages

 directory is listed with the URL it will render.